resteasy/resteasy.github.io/_posts/2021-01-19-deploy-resteasy-wadl-to-wildfly.md

 </dependency>
 ```

 In above config, the `${resteasy.ver}` is the RESTEasy version you used in your project.
-Because Wildfly has its own RESTEasy module, so I recommend that the project to use the same RESTEasy version used by your Wildfly server.
+Because WildFly has its own RESTEasy module, so I recommend that the project to use the same RESTEasy version used by your WildFly server.

-To check the RESTEasy version used by your Wildfly, you can check your Wildfly's `module` directory like this:
+To check the RESTEasy version used by your WildFly, you can check your WildFly's `module` directory like this:

 ```bash
 $ ls modules/system/layers/base/org/jboss/resteasy/resteasy-jaxrs/main/